 A Woman’s Heart

 Women and men have differences when it comes to their anatomy, but not just in the ways that may easily come to mind.
 First, your heart is smaller than a man’s.
 It may work harder, beating more times per minute to make up for its size and taking longer to relax after each pump.
 Perhaps most important, though, are differences in the arteries.
 Women have a greater occurrence of microvascular dysfunction—when the small arteries in the heart become narrowed and less elastic—than men, making it easier for that plaque to build up.
 On top of that, your arteries are smaller than a man’s, too.
 This may be one of the reasons heart disease is harder to detect in women: In most cases, men have “clumps” that appear in main arteries.
-While this can happen in women, ladies may also experience a more even distribution of plaque throughout smaller, less obvious surrounding blood vessels.
+While this can happen in women, they may also experience a more even distribution of plaque throughout smaller, less obvious surrounding blood vessels.

 Women-Only Health Concerns